- Who are we

 CCF ANNUAL SYMPOSIA

-Bookings for the January Annual Symposium and the Summer Symposium (usually June) can be made ia the CCF website.These are held at the Judge Business School, Trumpington St, Cambridge.
+Bookings for the January Annual Symposium and the Summer Symposium (usually June) can be made ia the CCF website.These are held either at the Judge Business School, Trumpington St, Cambridge or in the new David Attenborough Centre of CCI (see below).

 Cambridge Conservation Initiative

-As CCF is a founder partner of CCI, the TAA will have access to CCI faciitities in the new CCI HQ in the "Richard Attenborough Building" (Zoology Dept, Downing Street, Cambridge), which opens in December 2015.
+As CCF is a founding partner of CCI, the TAA will have access, via the CCF, to the CCI faciitities in the new CCI HQ in the "David Attenborough Building" (Zoology Dept, Downing Street, Cambridge), which opens in December 2015.
 Facilities will include bookable meeting rooms and seminar room, free of charge to TAA members.

 Royal Society of Biology